Locations:

 How is choanal atresia diagnosed?

 • Nasal endoscopy.
-Your healthcare provider will insert a thin tube with a small camera attached into your baby’s nose to get a better look at the nasal structures.
+Your provider will insert a thin tube with a small camera (endoscope) into your baby’s nose to get a better look at their nasal structures.

 Management and Treatment